 Our patient and companion assessment procedures preflight have had to be adapted especially in the case of a patient with a respiratory infection and/or fever.
 This is likely to lengthen our activation time and we will require more detailed information and cooperation from referring hospitals and doctors.
 Should a patient be classified as medium to high risk the involvement from NICD and Port Health will cause further delays.

-Regarding resources, we are unable to transport a patient requiring full isolation in the aircraft however note that this will not always be necessary as we have isolation tubes available and will be subject to the assessments on a case by case basis.
+Regarding resources, we are unable to transport a patient requiring full isolation in the aircraft however note that this will not always be necessary as we have isolation pods available and will be subject to the assessments on a case by case basis.
 We do have all other required personal protective equipment.

 We continue to monitor the situation and the required capabilities which is currently very fluid and may require our position to change at short notice.